umarbutler/persist-cache/README.md

 `local-cache` is an *easy-to-use* Python library for lightning-fast persistent function caching.
 It is capable of caching both synchronous and asynchronous functions as well as methods, and is also process-safe and thread-safe.

+## Features 🎯
+- **⚡ Lightning-fast**: `local-cache` can cache a function call in 400 nanoseconds and return it back in a single millisecond.
+- **💽 Persistent**: cached returns persist across sessions and are stored locally.
+- **⌛ Stale-free**: cached returns may be given shelf lives, after which they will be automatically flushed out.
+- **🦺 Process- and thread-safe**: interprocess file locks prevent processes and threads from writing over each other.
+- **⏱️ Async-compatible**: asynchronous functions can be cached with the same decorator as synchronous ones.
+- **👨‍🏫 Class-compatible**: methods can be cached with the same decorator as functions (although the `self` argument will always be ignored).

 ## Installation 📦
 `local-cache` may be installed with `pip`:
 ```bash